Consensys/doc.teku/docs/Reference/Rest_API/API-Objects.md

 ### Beacon block body

-The object contains information about operations on the current state.
+The `body` field in the `beacon_block` object contains information about operations on the current state.

 | Field                  | Type                | Description                                         |
 |------------------------|:-------------------:|-----------------------------------------------------|